akib-islam-coder/leetcodesolutions/README.md

 Problem 1281- Subtract the Product and Sum of Digits of an Integer <br />
 Problem 1290- Convert Binary Number in a Linked List to Integer <br />
 Problem 1295- Find Numbers with Even Number of Digits  <br />
+Problem 1299- Replace Elements with Greatest Element on Right Side  <br />
 Problem 1302- Deepest Leaves Sum <br />
 Problem 1304- Find N Unique Integers Sum up to Zero	<br />
 Problem 1309- Decrypt String from Alphabet to Integer Mapping <br />